Elias Díaz Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fourth-fewest home runs in baseball (133 total, 1.1 per game).
+- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (134 total, 1.1 per game).

-- The right-hander last pitched on Wednesday against the San Francisco Giants, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.
+- His most recent time out was on Wednesday against the San Francisco Giants, when the righty tossed six scoreless innings while giving up five hits.

-- The 27-year-old has a 3.99 ERA and 7.8 strikeouts per nine innings in 20 games this season, while giving up a batting average of .272 to his opponents.
+- In 16 games this season, the 28-year-old has put up a 2.44 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .229 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.